qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 with the |mActionArrowRight| icon.
 You can create more categories and use the same fields again.

-Other options in the dialog are `Autogenerate` and `Provide ui-file`.
+Other options in the dialog are 'Autogenerate' and 'Provide ui-file'.

-* `Autogenerate` just creates editors for all fields and tabulates them.
+* 'Autogenerate' just creates editors for all fields and tabulates them.

-* The `Provide ui-file` option allows you to use complex dialogs made with the Qt-Designer.
+* The 'Provide ui-file' option allows you to use complex dialogs made with the Qt-Designer.
   Using a UI-file allows a great deal of freedom in creating a dialog.
   For detailed information, see
   http://nathanw.net/2011/09/05/qgis-tips-custom-feature-forms-with-python-logic/.